deancarrollsky/code-test-instructions/README.md

     - Run it through your IDE starting the ``RunSmokeTests`` in ``tests/acceptance/src/main/java/com/example`` The working directory should be set to ``tests/acceptance`` *This would be packaged to be ran in the pipeline*
+7. **To run NFTs**:
+   This is an example nft that could be run in the pipeline to check latency,load
+   - Run it through your IDE starting the ``RunSims`` in `tests/nft/src/main/java/com/example`
 ## Example Usage

 ### Via UI